Walnut Creek Business Law

 What is Estate Planning?

-Depending on your situation, Estate Planning can involve many different facets, including writing a will, avoiding probate, arranging for care of minor children, saving on estate taxes or preserving assets for children from a prior marriage.
-An Estate Plan should be tailored to your unique needs.
+Depending on your situation, “estate planning” can involve many different facets, including writing a will, avoiding probate, arranging for care of minor children, saving on estate taxes or preserving assets for children from a prior marriage.
+A thoughtful estate plan should be tailored to your unique needs.

 What if there is No Will?

-Generally, if the deceased person did not leave a Will (or if it is proved invalid) and the deceased person did not leave property another way, like through a Living Trust or joint tenancy, the estate must still go through Probate.
-In this case, the Court would divide the property according to Californiaís intestate succession laws.
+Generally, if the deceased person did not leave a will (or if it is proved invalid) and the deceased person did not leave property another way, like through a living trust or joint tenancy, the estate must go through a court process, known as “probate”.
+In this case, the Court would divide the property according to California’s intestate succession laws.

 Who Should Have an Estate Plan?